kogovsekm/react-typescript-boilerplate/README.md

 ## tl;dr

 This is basically a create-react-app (typescript template) with some useful addons to make your work a bit easier.
 If you need a react - typescript boilerplate to get started quickly, then perhaps this will be of some use for you.
-As stated above, the main focus is on eslint and prettier setup.
+As stated above, the main focus is on eslint setup.

 **Note: This project comes directly from create-react-app and was not yet `ejected`.
 If you wish to `eject` then see command below!**